warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 OR

-Gene expression data for the _O. sativa_ Japonica Nipponbare (IRGSP1) genome reference was curated and processed through the [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).
-The set consists of X studies with baseline expression and Y with differential expression.
+Gene expression data for  _O. sativa_ was curated and processed through the [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).
+The set consists of 15 studies with baseline expression and 95 with differential expression.
 Baseline experiments, as well as expression of paralogs for the reference study, are available through our Gene Search (Expression panel).
 [Differential experiments](https://www.ebi.ac.uk/gxa/experiments?kingdom=Plants&species=Oryza+sativa&experimentType=Differential) are available at the Expression Atlas.
 Baseline gene expression is also available from the gene pages of the Genome Browser, see for example [Expression for XX](LINK).

 ### Pathways